XStore

 The board includes SWD programming Pins for connection with an ST-Link and USB Port for Serial Debugging.

 Then setup the board setting from tools as the below Figure 5.
-In there, to get the serial monitor output needed to enable generic serial and CDC (generic ‘serial’ supersede U(S)ART.
+In the Arduino IDE, enable Generic Serial and CDC to get serial monitor output, as Generic Serial overrides the standard UART.

 Board: Generic STM32L0 Series